Last Known Address: Plot

 After questioning residents of the area and many leads which go nowhere, Léonetti thinks that he could examine the records of pharmacies in the area to find the daughter's pill prescription.
 After a long search, on the first day of Soramon's trial, they finally find the record, which leads them to Martin's doctor.

 Leaving the pharmacy with the address, Léonetti and Jeanne split up, but Léonetti is attacked by the gang, he fights them off but is badly beaten and left in the street.
 The gang steal what they believe to be the note with the doctor's address on, but Léonetti has outsmarted them and given the address to Jeanne.
 Jeanne nurses Léonetti back to health after his ordeal.

 At the doctors, they are frustrated to learn that he only has Martin's old address on record.
 However the doctor informs them that Martin and his daughter have an appointment at his surgery that day.
 Léonetti apprehends Martin leaving the surgery.
 Martin and his daughter are taken to a hotel under police protection, and he testifies at the trial the next day.
 However, after he has given his evidence, the police leave him alone and unguarded, and he is assassinated in the park by one of Saramon's gang, in view of his daughter.

 Jeanne tells Léonetti she is completely disillusioned with police work, for them allowing the death of Martin to happen, and doesn't think getting Soramon's conviction was worth it.
 When he responds bluntly to her outburst, Jeanne coldly says goodbye to Léonetti and drives away.
 The film ends with the quotation "...for life is a wasted blessing/ when we have not lived it/as we would have liked", misattributed to the Romanian poet Mihai Eminescu.
-(In fact, the lines are from the poem [./Https://ro.wikipedia.org/wiki/Decebal%20c%C4%83tre%20popor "Decebal către popor]" by another Romanian poet, George Coșbuc.)
+(In fact, the lines are from the poem "Decebal către popor" by another Romanian poet, George Coșbuc.)